 I’ve never reported before.
 Is that a problem?

 No!
 All we ask is that you work hard and keep a regular schedule.
-The commitment is approximately 10 hours per week, including time both in the newsroom and in the field.
 Students who have not worked for SFNS before will be required to attend a series of workshops before being sent into the field.

 Can I get credit for work at SFNS?